 Ok, they definitely sound a lot alike.
 They ARE alike.
 I think I remember a remark in the complaint about how it’s hard to overstate it.
 It kinda would be.
 But that by itself isn’t quite infringement.
 Infringement is going to require access and copying of original expression.
 And that last part has both “copying” and “originality” inside, so what arguments would substantiate both?
 Let’s consider.

-In terms of tempo and key center, neither of which matter a whole lot, but I still get them said and out of the way first, because they’re the first thing I figure out when I put the tracks up, these two songs are in different keys and at different tempos.
-But they’re both laid back “moderato” tempos.
+In terms of tempo and key center, neither of which matter a whole lot, but they’re not meaningless and they’re the first thing I figure out when I put the tracks up, these two songs are in different keys and at different tempos.
+But they’re both laid-back “moderato” tempos.

-And in terms of form, similar there too, but similarly mundane.
+And in terms of form, things are similar there too, but similarly mundane.
 These are a couple of decidedly straightforward works.
-10,000 Hours pretty much goes Verse, Chorus, Versus, Chorus, Bridge, Chorus; nothing novel.
-And First Time Baby is pretty much the same thing but lacks a bridge.
-Also nothing novel, and because First Time was written in the day of such things, after that second chorus there’s a solo instrumental section (over the verse material) and then the big final chorus and fade out.
-It was kinda funny to be expecting it, thinking — “is there gonna be a little verse solo followed by the last chorus?” — and then get it.
+10,000 Hours pretty much goes Verse, Chorus, Versus, Chorus, Bridge, Chorus, so that’s ABABCB and nothing novel.
+In fact ABABCB might be the most common form there is.
+And First Time Baby is the same form except that it lacks a bridge.
+Because First Time was written in the day of such things, after that second chorus instead of a bridge, it goes into a solo instrumental section (over the verse material) and then comes the big final chorus and the fade out.
+It was kinda funny to be expecting it, thinking — “is there gonna be a little verse-based solo followed by the last chorus?” — and then get it.
 Heartwarming even.
 I rather liked this track.
 Both songs have intros and outros too, but whatever.
-One way more involved than the other.
 None of this is interesting.

-That’s the focus, the complaint shows these two sections side by side and finds that, depending upon how they slice it, 72% or 83% of the melody notes in these sections are identical in pitch and metric placement.
-Metric placement is the beat the notes land on.
-Both % numbers are defensible.
+That’s the focus.
+The complaint shows these two sections side by side and finds that, depending upon how they slice it, 72% or 83% of the melody notes in these sections are identical in pitch and metric placement.
+(Metric placement is the beat the notes land on.)
+Both % numbers are totally defensible.
 And both sound pretty damning.
-That’s a lot of one of the main things we look for — identical pitches occurring at identical times.
+Identical pitches occurring at identical times is not easily dismissed.

-Lyrically, the next place you look, not similar, but the plaintiffs will point out that both songs end these sections with the phrase “the rest of my life.”
+Lyrics, the next place you look, are not similar, but the plaintiffs will point out that both songs end these sections with the phrase “the rest of my life.”
 Not going to dwell on this.
 “It’s a time I’ll remember for the rest of my life.” vs “If it’s ten thousand hours or the rest of my life.”
-These are obvious, common phrases.
+These are obvious and common phrases.